Blackjack vs Pontoon

 Blackjack

 Blackjack is a classic card game where the objective is to get closer to 21 than the dealer without going over.
+Players are initially dealt two cards, and they then have the option to:

 - Hit - receive another card